If you are looking for a calming drink to ease your nerves, you might be pleasantly pleased by the large variety of natural options out there.

-Mushroom coffee alternatives are soothing, calming drinks which include medicinal mushrooms known to help with gut health and nerve health, which in turn, has a calming effect on the body.
+Mushroom coffee alternatives are soothing, calming drinks that include medicinal mushrooms known to help with gut health and nerve health, which in turn, has a calming effect on the body.
 After all, the gut is the second brain and is responsible for making calming neurotransmitters like serotonin.

-Many people find that not only is mushroom coffee relaxing, it also gives calm energy and focus that helps them feel better at any time of the day.
+Many people find that not only is mushroom coffee relaxing, but it also gives a calm energy and focus that helps them feel better at any time of the day.
 Mushrooms like these may also reduce cancer risk as well.

 Tip: Make sure to look for mushroom coffee substitutes instead of mushroom coffee with real coffee because they can be very caffeinated.